Register in advance for this meeting:

 Archived Press Releases

-The Georgia Department of Natural Resources (DNR) is seeking applications from commercial and recreational fishermen to serve as advisory panel members on the Marine Fisheries Advisory Council (MFAC).
+The Georgia Department of Natural Resources (DNR) is seeking qualified applicants to serve on a variety of advisory groups.

 The Georgia Department of Natural Resources (DNR) today announced it will close the recreational Bluefish (Pomatomus saltatrix) fishery in March and April for 2020.

 Georgia saltwater anglers now have the opportunity to earn $100 rewards while contributing important data to help scientists manage the state’s Red Drum (Sciaenops ocellatus) population.

 Beach Advisories Lifted on St. Simons Island & Jekyll Island

 The Sunbury Boat Ramp at the end of Ft.
 Morris Road in Sunbury, Ga., will be closed for 45 days beginning today for a parking lot improvement project.